erxes/erxes/docs/docs/overview/deployment-overview.md

 title: Deployment Overview
 ---

+This document details the steps to perform the Erxes installation.

 ## Installing erxes

 Modern server architectures and configurations are managed in many different ways.
 Some people still put new software somewhere in `opt` manually for each server while others have already jumped on the configuration management train and fully automated reproducible setups.